-Press and hold the RESET button of the router for at least 5 seconds until all LEDs turn on momentarily, and then visit http://tplinkwifi.net to create a new login password.
+- If you are using a web browser to log in, click Forgot password on the login page and then follow the instructions to reset it. - Alternatively, press and hold the WPS/RESET button of the router for about 8 seconds, and then visit http://tplinkwifi.net to create a new login password.